Emmaus, Pennsylvania: Industry and commerce

-Public education
+Education

 Emmaus is served educationally by the East Penn School District, a public school district that accommodates kindergarten through 12th grade.

 The district operates a high school, Emmaus High School located in Emmaus (for grades nine through 12), two middle schools, Eyer Middle School and Lower Macungie Middle School (both located in Macungie for grades six through eight), seven public elementary schools (Alburtis Elementary School, Jefferson Elementary School, Lincoln Elementary School, Macungie Elementary School, Shoemaker Elementary School, Wescosville Elementary School, and Willow Lane Elementary School), and one public elementary charter school (Seven Generations Charter School, located in Emmaus).

 Transportation

 As of 2022, there were 43.64 mi of public roads in Emmaus, of which 0.60 mi were maintained by the Pennsylvania Turnpike Commission (PTC), 5.48 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 37.56 mi were maintained by the borough.

 Interstate 476, the most prominent highway passing through Emmaus, traverses the western portion of the borough along the Pennsylvania Turnpike's Northeast Extension.
 However, the nearest interchange is two townships away in South Whitehall Township.
 I-476 heads north to Wyoming Valley and south to Plymouth Meeting near Philadelphia.
-The only numbered highway providing direct access to the borough is Pennsylvania Route 29, which enters from the southwest via Chestnut Street and exits to the northwest via Cedar Crest Boulevard.
+Pennsylvania Route 29 provides direct access to Emmaus, entering the borough from the southwest via Chestnut Street and exiting to the northwest via Cedar Crest Boulevard.
 Lehigh Street, the other thoroughfare serving the borough, is located on the borough's east-side.
 Both highways have junctions with I-78, which spans from Lebanon County in the west to the Holland Tunnel and Lower Manhattan in the east.
 LANta provides bus service to and from Emmaus on its Route 104 service through Allentown to and from the Lehigh Valley Mall in Whitehall Township.